OXID-eSales/paypal-checkout-documentation/configuration.rst

 * whether customers can directly trigger the order without registering with their PayPal account (quick purchase).

-**By default**, the Quick Purchase feature is active, and the PayPal button appears on the following pages:
+:emphasis:`By default`, the Quick Purchase feature is :emphasis:`active`, and the PayPal button appears on the following pages:

 * on the product detail page
 * in the shopping cart